Look For The ‘MHAPP Member Logo’ When Purchasing a New Home

 The key to success of your new home buying decision will be your ability to select a MHAPP Member Show Home/Sales Centre to purchase a home or look for a Member Land Lease Community to identify a community for your new home.

 These decisions might be inter-related as the new home you select is influenced by the size of the lot and location of your home’s placement.
 Some Municipalities and Communities might have limitations on the lot size and architectural guidelines regarding the factory-built home you can locate there.

 New Home Warranty

-In all Provinces, each Manufacturer has their own warranty program and may offer warranty in excess of the minimum legislated requirements, so always check with the Show Home Centre to confirm warranty coverage for the new home you have chosen.
+Members Manufacturers in Alberta, Saskatchewan and Manitoba have their own warranty program and may offer warranty in excess of the minimum legislated requirements.
+Always check with the Show Home/Sales Centre to confirm warranty coverage for the new home you have chosen.

-As of February 1, 2014, every new home built in Alberta is protected under warranty, thanks to Alberta’s New Home Buyer Protection Act.
+As of February 1, 2014, every new home built in Alberta is protected under warranty as required by the Alberta’s New Home Buyer Protection Act.

-New homes (single detached family homes/duplexes/multi-family homes/condominiums/manufactured homes/recreational properties) include, at minimum, a warranty for:
+New homes (single detached family homes / duplexes / multiplexes / condominiums / modular homes) include, at minimum, a warranty for: